Massachusetts Woman Pleads Guilty to Running High-End Brothel Network | Law-Order

 Massachusetts Woman Pleads Guilty to Running High-End Brothel Network

-A Massachusetts woman, Han Lee, pleaded guilty to running a high-end brothel network in Boston and Washington suburbs.
-She admitted to conspiracy charges involving prostitution and money laundering.
-Lee faces up to 25 years in prison.
-Two other defendants are also implicated in the sex ring involving wealthy clients.
+Han Lee, a Massachusetts woman, pleaded guilty to running a high-end brothel network in Boston and Washington suburbs, catering to wealthy clientele.
+She faces up to 25 years in prison.
+The network, operational since at least 2020, involved politicians and executives.
+State-level charges against clients are being pursued.

-A Massachusetts woman has admitted guilt for her role in orchestrating a high-end brothel network that catered to affluent and influential clients in the greater Boston area and Washington suburbs.
+In a recent court development, Han Lee, a resident of Massachusetts, confessed to orchestrating a sophisticated brothel network that serviced affluent and influential individuals, including politicians and corporate executives, in both the Greater Boston area and Washington suburbs.
+Lee admitted to her crimes in Boston's federal court on Friday, acknowledging her role in enticing primarily Asian women to engage in prostitution and money laundering.

-Han Lee appeared in Boston federal court and pleaded guilty to charges of conspiracy to entice Asian women into prostitution and committing money laundering.
-Lee, 42, faces up to 25 years in prison.
-She clarified that the women involved were not coerced.
+The scheme, which began operating from apartment complexes in Cambridge and Watertown, Massachusetts along with Fairfax and Tysons, Virginia, has implicated other defendants.
+While Junmyung Lee plans to plead guilty later this month, James Lee is negotiating a resolution to his case.
+The extensive client base reportedly paid between $350 to $600 per hour for services advertised online under the guise of professional photography.

 (With inputs from agencies.)